UoB-COMSM0166/2026-group-27/README.md

 ## 3.2 Identifying Stakeholders

 Stakeholders for Lost in Bristol were identified using the Onion Model to ensure all relevant groups were considered (Alexander & Robertson, 2004).
-This helped us define our target audience and understand how different users would interact with the game.

-From this, we focused on key stakeholders such as players, developers, and testers, which influenced our decisions throughout development and ensured the game remained aligned with user needs (Pirozzi, 2019).
+This helped us understand how different users would interact with the game and ensured the game remained aligned with user needs (Pirozzi, 2019).

 <p align="center">
    <b>Figure ?: </b>